-The practical, hands-on approach includes concurrent and plenary sessions that provide participants with a wealth of tools to review, strengthen, and improve institutional and organizational strategies for risk mitigation, incident prevention, and emergency response.
+The practical, hands-on approach will include concurrent and plenary sessions that will provide participants with a wealth of tools to review, strengthen, and improve institutional and organizational strategies for risk mitigation, incident prevention, and emergency response.

 The goals of the Institute are to:

-- Enhance the knowledge and skills necessary to meet the Standards by analyzing requirements and sharing examples of best practices;
+- Enhance the knowledge and skills necessary to meet the Standards of Good Practice for Education Abroad by analyzing requirements and sharing examples of best practices;

 - Explore approaches from within as well as outside the field of education abroad; and

 - Enhance the overall safety and security of education abroad for the benefit of all participants.

 The Institute Planning Committee designed this event to address the needs of practitioners responsible for risk management in education abroad.
 In order to get the most out of the Institute, participants should be in a position of direct responsibility for health, safety, security and risk management.
 Therefore, proposals should reflect an advanced level of understanding and practice.